 Ingredients: Sorbitol, Dicalcium Phosphate, Water, Hydrated Silica, Glycerin, Poultry Digest, Dextrose, Xanthan Gum, Acidified Calcium Sulfate, Disodium Phosphate Duohydrate, Potassium Sorbate, Citric Acid, Sodium Benzoate, Aspergillus Niger Fermentation Extract.

-I started brushing our yellow lab’s teeth (left side only) with this toothpaste and toothbrush on July 20th, 2021.
-The after photos were taken 6 weeks after, on August 31.
+I started brushing our yellow lab’s teeth (left side only) with this toothpaste and toothbrush on July 20th.
+The after photos were taken 6 weeks later, on August 31.

 We brushed almost daily, missing a few days here and there.
-This was the most impressive before/after out of the 4 toothpastes we tested.
+This was the most impressive before/after out of the four toothpastes we tested.

-I love the 360° toothbrush, although I feel it would be too large for smaller dogs.
+I love the 360° toothbrush, although I think it would be too large for smaller dogs.

 Virbac dog toothpaste